microsoft/FrameworkDetector/docs/Frameworks/DirectX.md

 ---
 id: DirectX
-title: DirectX
+title: Microsoft DirectX
 description: Microsoft DirectX graphics provides a set of APIs that you can use to create games and other high-performance multimedia applications.
 website: https://learn.microsoft.com/windows/win32/directx
 category: Library
 keywords: Framework Detector, DirectX, Win32, UWP, Direct3D, Direct2D
-ms.date: 10/24/2025
+ms.date: 11/19/2025
 author: michael-hawker
 status: Experimental
 ---

-# DirectX
+# Microsoft DirectX (DirectX)

 ## Summary

-Microsoft DirectX graphics provides a set of APIs that you can use to create games and other high-performance multimedia applications.
+Microsoft DirectX (DirectX) graphics provides a set of APIs that you can use to create games and other high-performance multimedia applications.
 DirectX graphics includes support for high-performance 2-D and 3-D graphics.

 **Website:** [DirectX Win32 Docs](https://learn.microsoft.com/windows/win32/directx)